Salt Lake Valley: Geography

 The Valley is surrounded in every direction except the northwest by steep mountains that at some points rise 7100 ft from the valley floor's base elevation.
 It lies nearly encircled by the Wasatch Mountains on the east, the Oquirrh Mountains on the west, Traverse Ridge to the south and the Great Salt Lake on the northwest, with the peaks of Antelope Island visible.

 Every entrance into the valley is extremely narrow and often congested.
 They include the Point of the Mountain to the south via the Jordan Narrows, a gap in the Traverse Mountains, narrow entrances between the Great Salt Lake and Oquirrh Mountains to the northwest and the Great Salt Lake and the Wasatch Mountains to the north, and several canyons to the east including Parley's Canyon and Emigration Canyon.

 Flowing from Utah Lake in Utah Valley in the south, the Jordan River runs north through a gap in the Traverse Mountains, bisecting the Valley before emptying into the Great Salt Lake.
 The Jordan River, along with numerous mountain streams and reservoirs, provides irrigation water to the rapidly growing Valley.

-The geography of the Salt Lake Valley combined with the prevalence of industrial pollution and to some extent, fossil fuel burning vehicles, leads to poor air quality in Utah.
+The geography of the Salt Lake Valley combined with the prevalence of fossil fuel burning vehicles leads to poor air quality in Utah.